 Alan Weisman has worked on seven continents, in the Caribbean and Oceania, and in more than 60 countries.
-The author of six books, he is currently at work on his next, Hope Dies Last, to be published by Dutton/Penguin Random House.
+The author of six books, his next, Hope Dies Last, will be a spring 2025 release from Dutton/Penguin Random House.

 His last book, Countdown: Our Last, Best Hope for a Future on Earth?
 (Little, Brown and Co., 2013) was awarded the Los Angeles Times Book Prize, the Paris Book Festival Prize for nonfiction, the Population Institute’s Global Media Award for best book, and was a finalist for the Orion Book Award and the Books for a Better Life Award.
 Booklist called Countdown “a riveting read… a major book… rigorous and provoking.”

-Alan’s previous book, The World Without Us (Thomas Dunne Books, 2007), was a New York Times and international bestseller, a finalist for the National Book Critics Circle Award, the Orion Book Award, the Rachel Carson Prize, the J. Anthony Lukas Book Prize, and winner of the National Library of China’s Wenjin Book Prize.
+Alan’s 2007 book The World Without Us (Thomas Dunne Books/St. Martin’s Press), was a New York Times and international bestseller, a finalist for the National Book Critics Circle Award, the Orion Book Award, the Rachel Carson Prize, the J. Anthony Lukas Book Prize, and winner of the National Library of China’s Wenjin Book Prize.
 In 2020, Slate named it one of the top 50 nonfiction books of the last 25 years.
 It was named the top nonfiction book of 2007 by TIME, Entertainment Weekly, and Canada’s National Post, and has been translated into 34 languages.

 He is also the author of An Echo In My Blood (Harcourt Brace, 1999); Gaviotas: A Village to Reinvent the World (Chelsea Green Publishing, 1998); La Frontera: The United States Border With Mexico, with photographer Jay Dusard (Harcourt Brace Jovanovich, 1986); and We, Immortals (Pocket Books, 1979).